Topl/brambl-cli/microsite/docs/cli-reference/genus-query-mode.md

 Query utxo
-  --from-fellowship <value>     Fellowship where we are sending the funds from --from-template <value>  Template where we are sending the funds from --from-state <value>     State from where we are sending the funds from -h, --host <value>       The host of the node. (mandatory) --port <value>   Port Bifrost node. (mandatory) --walletdb <value>       Wallet DB file. (mandatory)
+  --from-fellowship <value>     Fellowship where we are sending the funds from --from-template <value>  Template where we are sending the funds from --from-interaction <value>     Interaction from where we are sending the funds from -h, --host <value>       The host of the node. (mandatory) --port <value>   Port Bifrost node. (mandatory) --walletdb <value>       Wallet DB file. (mandatory)